nishimotz/julius/mkbingram/00readme.txt

        be trained in the same corpus with same parameters (i.e. cut-off thresholds), with same vocabulary.

+       The character code in binary N-gram can be converted from version 4.2.3 or later

        The old binary N-gram produced by mkbingram of version 3.x and earlier can be used in Julius-4, but you can convert the old version to the new version by specifying it as input of current mkbingram by option "-d".